 Now that we have the iPhone X Series phones like the XS and XR, we really expect a dark mode release–and are frankly surprised Apple did not launch it with all these new phones.

 Looking at the XS and XS Max, these phones are just begging for dark mode!
 They seem built for it.

 - How to setup Dark Mode on your iPhone using existing settings

 - How to use Dark Mode and Dynamic Display on macOS Mojave

-And if you were paying attention, you noticed the same black translucent background showed up in the Control Center in iOS 11.
+And if you’re paying attention, you notice the same black translucent background shows up in the Control Center in iOS 11.
 It seems Apple has been taking slow steps towards a full-fledged Dark Mode.

-If rumors turn out to be true, it looks like Apple may be releasing Dark Mode in iOS alongside a new line of OLED iPhones.
-I’ll have my fingers crossed until then.
+If rumors turn out to be true, it looks like Apple may be releasing Dark Mode in iOS 12 later this year, now that we have a fantastic new line of OLED iPhones in the XS and XS Max.